SampleEnvironment/SECoP/protocol/issues/056 Additional Busy States.rst

 +++++++++++++++++++++++++++++++++++

 In addition to the (A) and (B), there might be other actions, which we want to know when they end.
-These are different types of such actions.
+There are different types of such actions.
 For example a reference run on a motor: during a reference run, the value is obviously not at target, so it is clear, that after a command 'reference_run' the module is BUSY until the reference run is finished, and target and value should be identical after a reference run.

 D) Actions not affecting the main value
 +++++++++++++++++++++++++++++++++++++++